Python preview package for local tool-call checks

 OpenAI

-from veto import Veto, to_openai_tools, from_openai_tool_call
+from veto_sdk import Veto, to_openai_tools, from_openai_tool_call

 from openai import AsyncOpenAI